 “Naturalism” concludes that a physics-based Cause & Effect relationship can explain all natural material phenomena.
 And this is what we observe every day right before our own eyes.
 Therefore, “Naturalism” begins on very sure footing by leaning on well-supported and undeniably correct conclusions in the present called causality.

 “Material Naturalism” explains “Naturalism” precisely.
-Material Naturalism concludes, without any supernatural or unnatural causation, every material effect had a material cause.
+Material Naturalism concludes that without any supernatural or unnatural causation, every material effect has a cause.
 We witness this truth with our own eyes.
-We find that material effects (measured, weighed, observed, inferred, etc.) emerge from a prior material cause or causality explanation.
+Material effects (measured, weighed, observed, inferred, etc.) emerge from a prior material cause or causality explanation.

 As an illustration, imagine a vast string of dominos, some going straight, others turning off into other directs.
 Cause→ Effect →Cause → Effect…